Types of Flowcharts

 Workflow Diagram

-Workflow Diagram is a graphical description of the information flows, the relationships between the processes of information processing and the objects that are the part of these processes.
-Workflow Diagram describes the stages of the business or manufacturing processes from the initial to the final stage that allows the organization to trace the progress of the processes quickly and clearly.
+Workflow Diagram is a graphical description of the information flows, the relationships between the processes of information processing, and the objects that are the part of these processes.
+Workflow Diagram describes the stages of the business or manufacturing processes from the initial to the final stage allowing the organization to trace the progress of the processes quickly and clearly.

-For drawing the Workflow Diagrams are used the following shapes: ovals that represent the workflow begins and ends, rectangles that show the process activity, circles that show the connectors from one activity to another and diamonds that signify the process of the decision making.
+The following shapes are used for drawing the Workflow Diagrams: ovals that represent the workflow begin and end, rectangles that show the process activity, circles that show the connectors from one activity to another, and diamonds that signify the process of decision making.

-Workflow Diagrams are important part of the business process management (BPM).
+Workflow Diagrams are an important part of business process management (BPM).

-• Show pictorial overview of a business, technical or functional process step-by-step
+- Show a pictorial overview of a business, technical, or functional process step-by-step.

-• Model business process to develop, implement, reuse, analyze, solve problems and improve
+- Model business process to develop, implement, reuse, analyze, solve problems, and improve the process.

-• Simplify process collaboration by showing workflow in chain of people and business units
+- Simplify process collaboration by showing workflow in a chain of people and business units.

 Example 12.
 Workflow Diagram